 Complications of Dengue

 If left untreated, dengue can develop into a severe form called dengue hemorrhagic fever.
-This could lead to life-threatening complications that include the following:
+It could lead to life-threatening complications that include the following:

 - Bleeding nose and gums